fbpx

 Level C Technique

-Students focus is on strength, flexibility, body placement, and coordination.
-Mat work strengthens the core, back, legs and feet and improves flexibility.
-Elementary barre exercises teach proper placement of the body and legs.
-In the center, jumps strengthen legs and feet, while simple combinations using polka, waltz, and pas de basque improve coordination.
-These elements prepare your child for the continued study of ballet in the classical program.
+Students focus on strength, flexibility, body placement, and coordination.
+Barre work emphasizes alignment for pre-pointe preparation, while mat exercises strengthen the core, back, legs, and feet.
+Elementary barre exercises teach proper body and leg placement.
+In the center, jumps build leg and foot strength, and simple combinations like polka, waltz, and pas de basque enhance coordination.
+These elements prepare students for continued study in the classical ballet program.

 Level D Technique & Pre-Pointe/Pointe

-Levels E and F build strength, flexibility, body placement, and coordination.
+Level E builds strength, flexibility, body placement, and coordination.
 Classwork includes conditioning floor exercises, barre work, center practice, and traveling steps across the floor.
 Pointe work is practiced twice a week and transitions from the barre to the center.
 Intermediate students meet four to five times a week.
 Students complete the intermediate levels with a thorough knowledge of the ballet vocabulary to support progress to the Advanced level of study.

 Level G Technique & Pointe

-Level G, students meet five times per week and progress through three levels of study while building upon their foundation of ballet knowledge gained at the elementary levels.
-In addition to the required core curriculum, a variety of dance enrichment opportunities are offered, including variations, Nutcracker and Spring Showcase performances with the Salt Creek Ballet company, Spring showcase, and professional development
+Level G students meet five times per week, advancing through three levels of study that build upon the foundational ballet knowledge acquired at the elementary levels.
+In addition to the core curriculum, students enjoy various dance enrichment opportunities, including variations classes and company roles in The Nutcracker and spring full-length ballet performances with the Salt Creek Ballet youth company.

 Level G Contemporary